shoui520/shoui520.github.io/docs/routine.md

 When you don't know the word even after 15 seconds of looking at it, then looking at it for even longer doesn't mean you'll suddenly remember it.

-So, the purpose of the *Speed Focus Mode* add-on is to stop you from spending too much time on one card.
+So, the purpose of the *Speed Focus Mode* add-on and its annoying noise is to stop you from spending too much time on one card.

 **My card learning method**